Rabbii96/Rabbii96/README.md

 💻 I’m an SQA Engineer

+🎯 I’m currently Working on Menual Testing

-🎯 I’m currently learning Menual Testing
+🎯 I’m currently learning Automation Testing

 📧 How to reach me: You can send me email frabbif96@gmail.com